jonas-fuchs/varVAMP/docs/FAQ.md

 9. **How fast is varVAMP?**

 varVAMP is pretty fast given the complexity of the problem.
 Running time is depended on the alignment length, number of sequences and the running mode.
-While the TILED is rather slow, qPCR and SANGER can be faster.
+While the TILED is rather slow, qPCR and SINGLE can be faster.
 An alignment with a few hundred sequences and with a genome size of 10 kb will likely run in under a minute for the TILED mode.
 For large e.g. DNA viruses (200 kb) it takes considerably longer, but should still finish in minutes.
 Running time optimizations are planned.

 10. **Can I contribute?**